Chicago 1992 World's Fair: Bid proposal

 Chicago proposed hosting a fair in 1992 to commemorate the 500th anniversary of Christopher Columbus' arrival in the "New World".
 Several teams of architects presented proposals for the fair grounds.
 One team was led by Stuart Cohen (a member of the "Chicago Seven") and Anders Nereim.
 Ultimately, a Skidmore, Owings & Merrill proposal, involving extensive use of lakefill, was selected.

 Chicago's proposal was to use 23 blocks of the city's lakefront, covering 475-acres of the Near South Side lakefront (295 acres of existing land, 180 acres of lakefill, 100 acres of lagoon and harbor areas), in addition to a 150-acre parking lot to accommodate 19,000 cars plus a secondary lot for 10,000 more cars.
-Outside of the proposed parking lots, all the land was owned by either the Chicago Park District of the State of Illinois.
+Outside of the proposed parking lots, all the land was owned by either the Chicago Park District or the State of Illinois.
 The land used would include Grant Park, and would massively expand the lakefront parkland on the Near South Side.
 The plan also entailed the closure of Meigs Field.
 New artificial islands would dot the lakefront between Balbo Drive and 31st Street.
 The new parkland would partially fulfill the vision Daniel Burnham had outlined in the Plan of Chicago.
 Proposed infrastructure improvements included widening Lake Shore Drive and the Dan Ryan Expressway, upgrading roads in the neighborhoods of Pilsen and Chinatown.
 The fair anticipated 65 million visitors, and was estimated to cost between $400 million and $600 million to stage.